Taitava/obsidian-shellcommands/README.md

 - Only tested on Windows and Linux at the moment.
 I don't have a Mac, so I can't test this on Mac.
 [Help wanted!](https://github.com/Taitava/obsidian-shellcommands/issues/1) :)
 - Android and iPhone/iPad: I guess this does not work on these devices, because it uses NodeJS's `child_process`, so I've flagged this plugin as desktop only.
 Please raise an issue in GitHub if you are interested in support for Android/iOS.
-- You need to define your vault's directory manually in the settings.
-I'll try to find a way to retrieve the path automatically.
 - Add support for some variables (like current file path, current vault path).
 Currently, only static commands are supported.

 ## Would be nice to have features (these are not so important):